 During the construction of the city wall by Suleiman the Magnificent in the 16th century, the cave was sealed up for fear that the enemy would be able to enter the city from underground.
 And it was discovered accidentally in the middle of the 19th century by an American missionary and researcher (part-time Mason) James Barclay.
 One day, while walking outside the walls of the Old City, he discovered that his dog was missing.
 When he heard her barking somewhere underground, he discovered the cave itself.

-Since then and until now, it is in the Cave of Tsidkiyau, in the Central Hall of the cave, once a year, a meeting of Freemasons from England and Israel is held.
+Since then and until now, it has been in the Cave of Tsidkiyau, in the Central Hall of the cave, once a year, a meeting of Freemasons from England and Israel is held.